Mothers Against Poverty (MAP)

-Through the MAP project at Neema Village, women will receive help and financial services so that they can work their way out of poverty and provide income for themselves & their families.
+Through the MAP project at Neema Village, women receive help, guidance, counseling, and financial services so that they can work their way out of poverty and provide income for themselves & their families.
 As a result, women can provide better nutrition and improved living conditions for their families and also pay for their children’s education.
 Through the MAP Project, the women will not only transform their lives but also the lives of their families, also positively impacting their community.

 Outreach to Women in Maasai Villages

-In addition to helping the local mothers of Neema, the women who live out in rural Maasai villages are also welcome to come here for a similar opportunity.
+In addition to helping the local mothers and widows at Neema, the women who live out in rural Maasai villages are also welcome to come for a similar opportunity.
 They can come learn a trait such as sewing and we will guide them in becoming financially sustainable.